The purposes for which the CMI uses the information it collects are to:

 The CMI makes available the results of its research by a number of means:

-- Subscribers and other Authorised Users receive an analysis of the aggregated experience of the aggregated experience of a number of data submissions, usually for a single year or for several years combined.
+- Subscribers and other Authorised Users receive an analysis of the aggregated experience of a number of data submissions, usually for a single year or for several years combined.

-- The CMI also releases the results of some of these aggregated analyses in written documents on the website of the Institute and Faculty of Actuaries (IFoA) together with tables of mortality and morbidity functions and the results of other research to Subscribers and other Authorised Users.
+- The CMI also releases the results of some of these aggregated analyses and the results of other research to Subscribers and other Authorised Users in Working Papers and other documents

 In certain circumstances the CMI may supply data to universities, and others, for non-commercial research